jupyterhub/repo2docker/docs/source/use/community-image.md

     tag: 2023.04.15
 ```

-Here's sample configuration if you're using the [Dockerspawner for JupyterHub spawner](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/).
+Here's a sample configuration if you're using the [Dockerspawner for JupyterHub spawner](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/):

 ```python
 c.DockerSpawner.image = 'pangeo/pangeo-notebook:2023.04.15'